freeCodeCamp/guide/src/pages/algorithms/sorting-algorithms/quick-sort/index.md

 The steps involved in Quick Sort are:
 - Choose an element to serve as a pivot, in this case, the last element of the array is the pivot.
 - Partitioning: Sort the array in such a manner that all elements less than the pivot are to the left, and all elements greater than the pivot are to the right.
 - Call Quicksort recursively, taking into account the previous pivot to properly subdivide the left and right arrays.
-(A more detailed explanation can be found in the comments below)
+(A more detailed explanation can be found in the comments below.)

 A quick implementation in JavaScript: